 - cmake –build .: Build the project (equivalent to

-). - cmake –install .: Install the built project.
+make). - cmake –install .: Install the built project.

 - cmake –help: Show CMake help documentation.